sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-We can go event further and creates a variety of use cases:
+We can go even further and creates a variety of use cases:

 ```groovy
 def "multiple interaction with wrapper"() {